Nita M. Lowey 21st Century Community Learning Centers Program

 2022–23 Student & Teacher Survey Brief

-Washington COVD-19 Survey
+Washington COVID-19 Survey

-This report describes how 21st CCLC subgrantees responded to the COVID-19–related school closures.
-The evaluation team administered a brief online survey to subgrantees to gather data that would answer the following evaluation questions: 1.
-Which programs still operated during spring 2020 and how?
-2. What were the programs’ plans for summer 2020?
-3. How were programs thinking about preparation for the 2020–21 school year?
-4. What were the characteristics of online learning solutions implemented by programs during spring 2020?
+The Washington COVID-19 Survey report describes how 21st CCLC subgrantees responded to the COVID-19–related school closures.
+The evaluation team administered a brief online survey to subgrantees to gather data that would answer the following evaluation questions:

 Renewability of Awards